Bladder CancerSkip to the navigation

 Having cancer can change your life in many ways.
 For support in managing these changes, see the topic Getting Support When You Have Cancer.

 Medicines may be used to control the growth of bladder cancer cells and to relieve symptoms.
 These medicines may be taken by mouth, injected into a vein (intravenous, or IV), or delivered directly into the bladder using a catheter.

 - Chemotherapy uses medicines to destroy cancer cells.

 - Immunotherapy, also called biological therapy, uses medicines that cause your body's immune system to attack cancer cells in your bladder.
 It is most often used for early-stage bladder cancer.
 It may also be used after a transurethral resection (TUR) to help keep cancer from coming back.

-- Mitomycin.
-This medicine may be used to help keep cancer from coming back.
+- Mitomycin, which may be used to help keep cancer from coming back

 Surgery is used to treat most stages of bladder cancer.

 - Transurethral resection (TUR) is surgery done through the urethra.
 A thin, lighted tube called a cystoscope is used to remove or destroy tumors in the bladder.

 - Cystectomy is surgery to remove the bladder.